-Interest rates have been moving higher for months, but the increases have typically been tiny, leaving card rates as a whole still well below pre-pandemic highs.
+Interest rates had been moving higher for months.
+Those increases were generally tiny, however, leaving card rates as a whole still well below pre-pandemic highs.

 It’s important to know that most credit cards don’t offer just one rate to everyone.
 They offer a range of possible rates, based on how good or bad your credit is.
 The better your credit, the lower the rate you can expect, although that’s still not guaranteed as issuers take a variety of factors into consideration when approving you for a new card account.

 If you have really good credit, the average APR you can expect to be offered is 15.81%.